 - I’ll have a map with me everywhere I go to direct me if I lose track.

-- I’ll buy a travel insurance cover before commencing my trip for any emergencies abroad.
+- I’ll buy travel insurance coverage before commencing my trip for emergencies abroad.

 Attaching a solution to every worst-case scenario can drastically reduce your travel anxiety.